Tummy Time: Your Complete Guide & 5 Tips for Success

 Give a little help

 When babies are lying on the floor, they may have some difficulty holding their heads up initially.
-But don’t worry, simply try placing a rolled-up towel across their chest and underneath the armpits to help them.
+But don’t worry, simply try placing a rolled-up towel across their chest and underneath the armpits, or use something like the Snuggle Me Organic Lounger Curve.
 If your baby suffers from reflux, placing them on an inclined surface can help with digestion and tummy time simultaneously.

 Change up the positions